zachgk/catln/docs/philosophy/basics.md

 ```
 This is an object that consists of a single product with two arguments.
 For now, ignore the return value.

-If you overload a function, it creates two objects.
+If you overload a function, it creates two objects that share the same name, but with different arguments.
 ```
 add(Int left, Int right) -> Int
 add(Float left, Float right) -> Float